yaleyang5/Pac-Man-With-Turtle/README.md

 # Pac-Man-With-Turtle
-Pac-Man using python's turtle functionality!
+Pac-Man using python's turtle functionality.

 Make sure to install Python with Turtle extension to see the emulation.